sjp38/hackermail/USAGE.md

 - mails tagging information (created via `hkml tag`).

 The command backs up and synchronizes the data using remote `git` repository.
-Users therefore need to first create a `git` repository that accespts pushing commits from the `hkml`-running machine.
+Users therefore need to first create a `git` repository that accepts pushing commits from the `hkml`-running machine.
 The backup repo could be on the local storage, a private server, or public git hosting services like `Gitlab` or `GitHub`.
 Then, the user could do the synchronization by running `hkml sync`.